avatarsdk/metaperson-oculus-unity-sample/README.md

 }
 ```

-Then it retrieves an array of OVRLipSyncContextMorphTarget components.
-If there are no OVRLipSyncContextMorphTarget components found, it adds two new instances of OVRLipSyncContextMorphTarget to the object.
-It then sets properties like blendshapeScale, and assigns values to the visemeToBlendTargets arrays based on the headBlendshapes and teethBlendshapes arrays defined earlier in the code.
+Then it retrieves an array of `OVRLipSyncContextMorphTarget` components.
+If there are no `OVRLipSyncContextMorphTarget` components found, it adds two new instances of `OVRLipSyncContextMorphTarget` to the object.
+It then sets properties like `blendshapeScale`, and assigns values to the `visemeToBlendTargets` arrays based on the `headBlendshapes` and `teethBlendshapes` arrays defined earlier in the code.
 These arrays contain indices of blendshapes for Head and Teeth skeletal meshes.
 They are the same we used for editor-time configuration.

 ```cs
  if (contextMorphTargets.Count() == 0)